Cubeir/Vanilla-RTX-App/README.md

 ![ambient-lighting](https://github.com/user-attachments/assets/e44fe5f8-06d0-4d43-978c-fc954f5d83e8)

-- `Normal intensity adjustment`
+- `Surface normal intensity`
   Adjusts normal map and heightmap intensities.
-  A value of 0 will flatten the textures in any given PBR resource pack.
+For instance, a value of 0 will flatten the textures in any given PBR resource pack.
 Larger values will increase the intensity of normal maps on blocks  This is done through a special algorithm that makes it impossible to lose relative intensity data even with extreme values.

-- `Material grain offset`
-  Creates grainy materials by adding a layer of noise, input value determines the maximum allowed deviation.
-  This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail - emissives are affected minimally, and noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same PBR noise)
-  The noise is random with a subtle checkerboard pattern that mimics the noise on PBR textures seen in Vibrant Visuals, giving the pack a slightly fresh look each time the noise is applied!

 - `Roughness control`
   Increases roughness on materials using a decaying curve function to impact glossy surfaces more than already-rough surfaces, for example, high positive values allow alignment with Vibrant Visuals' PBR artstyle.
+  Metalness is slightly reduced in relation to how much roughness is boosted.
+For negative values, extremely rough surfaces are instead made less rough, and metalness is amplified in relation to how much roughness boost would've taken place if the given value was a positive.

 - `Lazify surface normals`
   Uses a modified color texture to make heightmaps/normal maps less refined.
 The given number determines effectiveness `(0 = no change, 255 = fully lazy)`.
   > Note: Assuming the pack isn't already shoddy, a value of 1-10 can add a subtle layer of organic detailing to the textures.

+- `Material grain offset`
+  Creates grainy materials by adding a layer of noise, input value determines the maximum allowed deviation.
+  This is done safely with an algorithm that preserves pack's intended appearance while adding a layer of detail, emissives are affected minimally, additionally, noise patterns persist across animated textures or texture variations (e.g. a redstone lamp off and redstone lamp on retain the same noise pattern)
+  The noise has a subtle checkerboard pattern that mimics the noise on PBR textures seen in Vibrant Visuals while still giving the pack a slightly fresh look each time the noise is applied!

 - `Tune selection`
-  Begins the tuning process with your current settings and pack selections (Checked Vanilla RTX packages + one other local pack, if any was selected)
+  Begins the tuning process with your current settings and pack selections (Checked Vanilla RTX packages + one other local pack, if any was selected, if the same Vanilla RTX pack is selected twice, it won't be tuned)
-  Packages are then processed locally, as such changes you made are permanent, unless the pack is updated or freshly reinstalled.
+  Packages are then processed locally, changes are permanent and stack on top of each other, unless the pack is updated or freshly reinstalled.

 > These tools can be extraordinarily powerful when used correctly on the right pack, for instance, PBR textures in Vanilla RTX can be processed to fully match the "style" of Mojang's Vibrant Visuals or most other vanilla PBR resource packs, however this statement won't be true the other way around!